Back to top

 Insect Description:

 The white prunicola scale (Pseudaulacaspis prunicola) is a temperate species of armored scale.
-It is so very closely related to and easily confused with the white peach scale (P. pentagona) that for a very long time, scientists thought each were a single species.
-The white prunicola scale and the white peach scale cannot be distinguised from one another in the field.
+It is so very closely related to and easily confused with the white peach scale (P. pentagona) that for a very long time, scientists thought each was a single species.
+The white prunicola scale and the white peach scale cannot be distinguished from one another in the field.
 They must be examined beneath a microscope by a skilled armored scale taxonomist.
 In Massachusetts, of the two species, the scale encountered is most likely to be the white prunicola scale.
 Adult female scale covers are convex, circular, and white.
 Male scale covers are smaller, felted, white, and sometimes have a faint median ridge.
 The body of the adult female is yellow and becomes tinged with pink as she develops eggs.
 Eggs and first instar nymphs are pink in color (Miller and Davidson, 2005).
 Typically, the biology of the white prunicola scale occurs two weeks behind (later than) the white peach scale.
 This delay in their biology occurs throughout the rest of the growing season.
 Mated adult females are the overwintering life stage.
 In Maryland, eggs of the white prunicola scale can be found in late April and early May, and again in early July and late August.
 In northeastern Pennsylvania, egg laying began in mid-May, and again in late-July, with crawlers shortly thereafter.
 Each female laid approximately 27-78 eggs.
 In Maryland and points south, there can be 3 generations per year.
 In points north of Pennsylvania, there are typically 2 generations per year, occurring approximately in early June and early August in central New England.

 Damage to Host: